yannvery/credit_mutuel_monitor/README.md

 ## Installing plugin

-Download the plugin of your choice into your BitBar plugins directory.
+Download the plugin into your BitBar plugins directory.

 Install `mechanize` gem, open a terminal and execute the following command: